cropmodels/meteor/README.md

 # meteor
-This is an R package to support crop model packages that are developer here (e.g. RLITUL and RWOFOST)
+This is a R package to support crop model packages that are developer here (e.g. Rlintul and Rwofost)

+You can install it using:

+devtools::install_github(cropmodels/meteor)